 Breaking Your Pet's Bad Habits

 Dogs bark.
 There's no getting around it.
-And while you'll likely never be able to stop a dog from barking completely, you can teach them to manage it during times when the doorbell rings, when they see the mailman or when they spot another dog.
+And while you'll likely never be able to stop a dog from barking completely, you can teach them to manage it with dog training during times when the doorbell rings, when they see the mailman or when they spot another dog.

 Accidents & Urine Marking

 There's arguably nothing more frustrating than when your dog or cat has an accident or marks their territory in your home.
-This habit can be due to a number of environmental and behavioral factors, but often times with accidents, it's because nobody is around to let the animal outside.
+This common bad habit can be due to a number of environmental and behavioral factors, but oftentimes with accidents, it's because nobody is around to let the animal outside.

 Breaking the habit: Begin by cleaning the spot with an enzymatic cleaner to remove the smell, so they are less likely to return to the area and repeat the act.
 It’s important to then correct the animal's behavior and take them outside or to their litter box.

-For a dog, if you catch the animal in the act, interrupt him, verbally scold him for the bad behavior, and take him outside immediately to discourage the behavior.
+For a new dog or new puppy, if you catch the animal in the act, interrupt him, verbally scold him for the bad behavior, and take him outside immediately to discourage the behavior.
 For cats, the best way to prevent accidents and urine marking is to make sure the litter box is cleaned frequently.
-If you have multiple cats, it’s recommended to have more than one litter box in your home to prevent your cats from feeling the need to compete for their own territory.
+If you're a pet parent to multiple cats, it’s recommended to have more than one litter box in your home to prevent your cats from feeling the need to compete for their own territory.
 Also, cats have the tendency to urine mark when they're hormonal, so getting your cat spayed or neutered can also help curb this behavior.

 A pet door can come in handy for dogs, as well as cats that prefer to do their business outside rather than in a litter box.
 Simply install it within a door or window in your home and teach your animal how to use it.
 They'll get the hang of it soon enough and they will then have the ability to let themselves out when they need to do their business.
 If you cannot install into a door or window, there are also options for walls and sliding glass pet doors as well!